-When you entered the world, it heralded hope, even for your future.
+When you entered the world, it heralded hope.
 You were born on a Saturday, in the bedroom at Kanalgatan 7 in the small Swedish town of Sibbhult, June 10th, 1950.
-Your mother had quit her job at the local factory shortly after your arrival, and your father worked as a turner, so money was scarce.
+Your mother had quit her job at the local factory shortly after your arrival and your father worked as a turner, so money was scarce.
 But even so, the future was full of promise for a better life.

-Yet, the upheaval of the 1990’s financial crisis shattered this idyllic façade, ushering in divorce and stress and the promise of a bright future from the 1950’s quickly slipped through Birgitta’s fingers.
+Yet, the upheaval of the 1990’s financial crisis shattered this idyllic façade, ushering in divorce and stress.
+The 1950’s promise of a bright future quickly slipped through Birgitta’s fingers.
 Patrik, raised amidst these circumstances in the small town of Sölvesborg in Southern Sweden, pens Butterfly Road as a testament of his deep admiration for his mother, portraying their shared journey in a poignant, albeit painful prose.
-It stands not only as a tribute to their bond, but also as a stark portrayal of the impact of the Swedish class society and how it made its people crumble.
+It stands not only as a tribute to their bond, but also as a stark portrayal of the impact of the Swedish class society and how it made the Swedish people crumble.

 Extra Materials